Gaylord Family Oklahoma Memorial Stadium: Lights, camera, football, money

-Less than two years later, the Sooners and the rest of Division I-A were playing seven to ten games each season on television.
+Less than two years later, seven to ten games by the Sooners and the rest of Division I-A were televised.
 This presented a new problem for both the Sooners and Owen Field.

-At the time, Owen Field did not have permanent artificial lighting sufficient for television broadcasts at night.
-This meant that untelevised home games had to start in the morning or early afternoon so as to be completed by dark, because the cost of leasing a set of portable lights was too high for a game that would not earn enough revenue to pay for those lights.
-For all televised games, portable lights on trucks were rented – but the leasing costs cut into the university's revenue, and often the four or five portable light trucks stayed on campus for weeks in anticipation of the next televised game.
+At the time, Owen Field did not have permanent artificial lighting sufficient for television broadcasts at night, so that untelevised home games had to start in the morning or early afternoon so as to be completed by dark, because the cost of leasing a set of portable lights was too high for a game that would not earn enough revenue to pay for the lights.
+For all televised games, portable lights on trucks were rented, and the four or five portable light trucks often stayed on campus for weeks ready for the next televised game; the leasing costs reduced the university's revenue.
 True night games were difficult to play in Norman because of the amount of portable lighting needed to illuminate the field adequately for spectators to see the players, much less the light required for television.
-Prior to 1982, the university knew which games would be televised and could plan months ahead for leasing the necessary lighting.
+Until 1982 the university knew which games would be televised and could plan months ahead to lease the necessary lighting.

-With the successful outcome of the court case against the NCAA, more late afternoon and night games were scheduled in Norman and television schedules changed during the season, requiring large portable light trucks to take up space on campus while waiting for the next televised game.
-It was not until 1997 that permanent television lights were installed in the four corners of the stadium, along with a new south end zone video scoreboard to replace the antiquated main scoreboard.
+With the successful outcome of the court case against the NCAA, more late-afternoon and night games were scheduled in Norman, and television schedules changed during the season, requiring large portable light trucks to take up space on campus while waiting for the next televised game.
+Permanent television lights were not installed in the four corners of the stadium, along with a new south end zone video scoreboard to replace the antiquated main scoreboard, until 1997.

 Owen Field switched back to natural grass, or Prescription Athletic Turf, from the aging Superturf in 1994, improving the field's drainage system in the process.
-The switch was more or less out of necessity, as the condition of the Superturf field had deteriorated to the point it was almost unplayable.
+The switch was necessary as the Superturf surface had deteriorated to an unplayable condition.
 The turf's poor condition is widely believed to have contributed to a crash of the Sooner Schooner during a 1993 game against Colorado.
-The return to natural grass in 1994 and the lighting and scoreboard installation in 1997 would be the only major improvements to the stadium for nearly 20 years.
+The return to natural grass in 1994 and the lighting and scoreboard installation in 1997 were the only major improvements to the stadium for nearly 20 years.